ANXIETY, TRAUMA, & OCD RELATED DISORDERS

 Posttraumatic Stress Disorder occurs after a stressful or catastrophic life event (such as severe car accident or being raped).
 Symptoms include reliving the stressful event in ones mind, feelings of disassociation, avoidance of anything to do with the traumatic event, and the experience of general anxiety.
 People most likely to suffer PTSD are those who have experienced rape or another sexual assault, combat veterans, or those who have been badly beaten up.
 The sudden death of a loved one also puts a person at a high risk for trauma that leads to PTSD.
 Natural disasters and serious car crashes are other traumatic events that can lead to PTSD.
 More about posttraumatic disorder.

-IOP versus Traditional Outpatient Options
+Intensive Programs versus Traditional Outpatient Options

 Our Program: Unique and Effective